1dv031/syllabus/lectures/part_3/09_Basic-Security/slides.md

 --
 ## Demilitarized Zone (DMZ)
-* A network that is placed as a neutral zone between a corporate network and the Internet.
+* A network that is placed as a neutral zone between a corporate network and the Internet
-* Prevents outside users from getting direct access to the internal corporate network.
+* Prevents outside users from getting direct access to the internal corporate network <!-- {_class="fragment"} -->
-* Includes the company's external/public resources:
+* Includes the company's external/public resources: <!-- {_class="fragment"} -->
   * Web servers
   * Public Name servers
   * E-mail
   * FTP
-* If a DMZ is penetrated the attacker won't get access to information on the internal network.
+* If a DMZ is penetrated the attacker won't get access to information on the internal network <!-- {_class="fragment"} -->

 <!-- {_style="width:70%"} -->